jkulak/git-ninja/README.md

 # Popular use cases [not ready]

+## How to rewrite last commit message

 ## Create a branch from a previous commit [not ready]

-1. `git checkout HEAD~5` — enter detached head state
+1. `git checkout HEAD~5` - enter detached head state
 2. make some changes
 3. `git checkout -b new_branch`